canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 ..
 Into "what is pro fix" shared with the related tutorial
 .. include:: ../includes/pro-fix-intro.txt

-This howto will go a bit deeper and after introducing the ``pro fix`` command it will go in more details about the differen scenarios you may encounter using ``pro fix``.
+This page will go a bit deeper and after introducing the ``pro fix`` command it will go in more details about the different scenarios you may encounter using ``pro fix``.

 .. note::